 On January 22, 2016, the Company completed its acquisition of all of the issued and outstanding shares of Inventus, to expand into the litigation discovery services market.
-The final purchase price for Inventus was approximately \$232 million, net of working capital adjustments, which the Company paid in January 2016.
+The final purchase price for Inventus was approximately \$232.0 million, net of working capital adjustments, which the Company paid in January 2016.
 The following table summarizes the cash paid and the estimated fair values of the assets and the liabilities assumed (in thousands) and the estimated useful lives of the acquired identifiable intangible assets:

-Estim ated Fair Value Estimated Useful Life
+Estima ated Fair Value Estimated Useful Life

 Current assets \$ 19,357

 Intangible assets:

 Customer relationships 58,000 9 - 10 years

 Trademarks 3,200 1 - 6 years

 Developed technology 6,400 3 years

 Goodwill 145,984

 Property, plant, equipment and other long-term assets 3,347

 Deferred tax asset 10,595

 Current liabilities (7,280)

 Deferred tax liability (5,477)

 Other long-term liabilities (826)

 Cash purchase consideration paid \$ 233,300

 The intangible assets acquired are amortized on a straight-line basis which reflects the pattern in which the economic benefits of the intangible assets are expected to be utilized.
 The goodwill recorded is primarily attributable to the Company's opportunity to expand into the litigation discovery services market and is not deductible for tax purposes.
-For the three months ended March 31, 2016, the Company recorded acquisition-related costs of \$1.2 million which were expensed as incurred and included in selling, general and administrative expenses in the Company's condensed consolidated statements of operations.
-The Company has included the financial results of Inventus in its condensed consolidated financial statements which includes revenue of \$18.0 million and operating income of \$1.5 million for the three months ended March 31, 2017 and revenue of \$10.6 million and operating income of \$0.6 million for the three months ended March 31, 2016.
+For the nine months ended September 30, 2016, the Company recorded acquisition-related costs of \$1.2 million which were expensed as incurred and included in selling, general and administrative expenses in the Company's condensed consolidated statements of operations.
+The Company has included the following financial results of Inventus in its condensed consolidated financial statements (in thousands):